Why Do Some Companies List Gratuity Deductions in Salary Offers?

 vishwanathsavula

-Mr. Khannan has given a clear info about Gratuity.
-I have a small need clarification... in case employer contributes to LIC of India on yearly basis and an employee leave before eligibility, what will LIC of India acts in this case.
-Whether pays back to employer or reduced the proportionate amount in the next contribution..??
+Mr. Khannan has given clear information about Gratuity.
+I have a small clarification.
+In case an employer contributes to LIC of India on a yearly basis and an employee leaves before eligibility, what will LIC of India do in this case?
+Will they pay back to the employer or reduce the proportionate amount in the next contribution?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute